They may not quite be located on 6th Avenue anymore, however their quality service, selection, and dedication remains the same.

 “The process is easier and more affordable than most may think,” he pointed out.
 “Pretty much anything that can be imagined can be made using all of today’s technologies.”

-The new location of 6th Avenue Jewelers will have a an open-house style grand opening sometime in November, according to Legg.
+The new location of 6th Avenue Jewelers will have a an open-house style grand opening on Dec.
+7, according to Legg.
 Hors d’oeuvres and cocktails will be served at the event.